jutunen/custom-carousel-lite/README.md

 Defines item shift duration in milliseconds.

-Default value is 0 ms, meaning that that the shift takes place instantly.
+Default value is 0, meaning that that the shift takes place instantly.

 This value must be equal or smaller than interval.